Skip to content

 Step 2

 Go through the gate to an area of open, closely cropped grassland.
 Continue on the grassy path ahead.
 You will soon see views on your right towards Pyrton Hill and Shirburn Hill further to the north-east along the Chiltern Escarpment.
 Continue straight ahead along the ridge of Watlington Hill.
-After 400m the path heads more steeply downhill and slightly to the right.
+400m beyond the gate the path heads more steeply downhill and slightly to the right.
 Keeping to the right, head downhill towards Watlington.
 About halfway down you reach the Watlington White Mark on your left.

 Step 3